connexcs/docs/calling-card.md

 ![alt text][cc-4]

-2. A confirmation modal would to open to proceed.
+2. A confirmation modal will open to proceed.

 ![alt text][cc-7]